Where to Discuss?

 }

-No need to add abs(t_value).
+And no, no need to add abs(t_value).
+Negative coefficients deserve love too.
 The direction in positive and negative is matter.

 Statistic Plot